 About

 Molly has a BA in English from the University of Winnipeg and an MFA in Creative Writing from the University of British Columbia.
-Her work has appeared in Room, CV2, The Malahat Review, SubTerrain, The Puritan, Canthius, Grain, Quill & Quire, ndn country, and others.
-Molly’s poetry chapbook is I Don’t Want to Tell You (Rahila’s Ghost Press, 2018) and her debut full-length book of poetry is Exhibitionist (Coach House Books, 2021), which was shortlisted for the ReLit Award for Poetry.
+Her work has appeared in Room, CV2, The Malahat Review, Arc Poetry, Geist, The Ex-Puritan, Canthius, Grain, Quill & Quire, ndn country, and others.
+Molly’s poetry chapbook is I Don’t Want to Tell You (Rahila’s Ghost Press, 2018) and her debut full-length book of poetry is Exhibitionist (Coach House Books, 2021), which was shortlisted for the ReLit Award for Poetry and longlisted for the Fred Cogswell Award.
 Her poem “First Contact: Métis” was shortlisted for a 2022 National Magazine Award.

-Molly’s areas of creative interest are intersectional feminism, shame, sexuality, body image, anxiety and depression, pop culture, settler-Indigenous relations, and romantic love.
+Molly’s areas of creative interest are intersectional feminism, shame, sexuality, body image, anxiety and depression, pop culture, Indigenous sovereignty and joy, and romantic love.

 Molly Cross Blanchard